 - Gain the practical skills to meet all Federal Aviation Administration (FAA) requirements for solo flight in a single-engine, land class airplane (Federal Aviation Regulation Part 141)

 - Get ready to complete all FAA written, oral and flight training requirements for the Private Pilot License for single-engine, land class aircraft (FAR Part 141)

-- Learn to use the right tools and techniques to foster productive and cost-effective operations, including forecasting, quality control, inventory management, data modeling, analytics and more
+- Learn various tools and techniques to foster productive and cost-effective operations

-- Prepare for the FAA written and oral tests and flight training necessary for an instrument rating
+- Prepare for the FAA oral and written tests for the commercial pilot certificate

-- Employment in air traffic control is expected to grow 4% through 2030, with an estimated 2,500 air traffic control job openings each year, as current air traffic control workers advance to other positions or retire.
+- Employment of airline and commercial pilots is expected to grow 13% through 2030, faster than average for all occupations.
+An estimated 14,500 job openings are expected each year, as pilots advance to other positions or retire.

 - Your skills will be in high demand as the airline industry faces a pilot shortage.
 Boeing predicts over 600,000 new pilots will be needed to fly the global commercial fleet through 2040.